ash0080/gun.doc.cn/API.md

 Save data into gun, syncing it with your connected peers.

-It has three parameters, and only the first is required:
+It has two parameters, and only the first is required:

  1. the `data` to save
  2. an optional `callback`, invoked on each acknowledgment